sdmorris42/MusicPlaylist/README.md

 a constructor that initializes the public members and the primaryDisplay and secondaryDisplay functions.
-The primaryDisplay function is used to display the current song being played, as shown in figure 1.
-The secondaryDisplay function is used to display the previous and next songs being played, as shown in figure 2.
+The primaryDisplay function is used to display the current song being played.
+The secondaryDisplay function is used to display the previous and next songs being played.

   The CircularQueue class is used to store the songs in an array and store the functions used to implement the circular queue.